 *If you aren't gluten-free, sub regular pasta for the gluten-free and all-purpose flour for the arrowroot starch.

-*Nutrition information is a rough estimate for 1 of 4 servings without additional parmesan cheese topping.
+*Nutrition information is a rough estimate calculated without additional parmesan cheese topping.

 *Recipe adapted from my Vegan Garlic Mac n Cheese.